-Dear

-Name of Company:

-Name of Student:

 Length of Placement:

-1 You have kindly agreed to provide a placement opportunity for [name of student] to attend your premises at [address] to provide work experience and advice and guidance in relation to your Company's applications of the student's field of study, and we are extremely grateful to you for providing this opportunity.
+- You have kindly agreed to provide a placement opportunity for [name of student] to attend your premises at [address] to provide work experience and advice and guidance in relation to your Company's applications of the student's field of study, and we are extremely grateful to you for providing this opportunity.
 Our experience tells us that the overwhelming majority of students enjoy their placements and that companies value the contributions that our students make.
-We hope the relationship is a successful and productive one.

-2 We will write to you separately sending through a 'Learning Agreement' which will explain the learning objective [student] is expected to meet during the placement, the nature and scope of the activity involved and how responsibilities are to be fulfilled.
-This will also provide guidance on your role in monitoring of the progress of our

-The purpose of this letter is to provide you with key contact details and to address a few formalities.
+We hope the relationship is a successful and productive one. - We will write to you separately sending through a 'Learning Agreement' which will explain the learning objective [student] is expected to meet during the placement, the nature and scope of the activity involved and how responsibilities are to be fulfilled.
+This will also provide guidance on your role in monitoring of the progress of our student and on reporting to us at the end of the placement. - The purpose of this letter is to provide you with key contact details and to address a few formalities.